 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the group and parent company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the group and parent company's ability to continue to adopt the going concern basis of accounting included

-- In conjunction with our walkthrough of the group's financial close process, we confirmed our understanding of management's going concern assessment process and also engaged with management early to ensure all key factors were considered in their assessment. - We performed our own assessment of the going concern risks at the planning and execution stages of the audit. - We obtained management's going concern assessment, including the cash forecast for the going concern period to 30 June 2022 (the review period).
-The group has modelled base case and downside scenarios in their cash forecasts in order to incorporate unexpected changes to the forecasted liquidity of the group. - We have tested the key assumptions included in the base and downside cash forecasts by reference to supporting information and searched for contrary evidence to challenge the assumptions. - We assessed the impact of Covid-19 on the projections, testing management sensitivities and applying our own. - We determined through inspection and testing of the methodology and calculations that the methods utilised were appropriately sophisticated to be able to make an assessment for the entity. - Given the group's reliance on its ultimate parent undertaking for its treasury function, including safe keeping and return of cash deposits as required, we examined the letters of support from the ultimate parent to determine the adequacy of comfort provided to the Directors of BAM Construct UK Limited and the ability of the ultimate parent to provide the support as required.
-This included reviewing the going concern assessment performed by the parent company auditors, requesting additional information from those auditors and considering various financing sensitivities.
+- In conjunction with our walkthrough of the group's financial close process, we confirmed our understanding of management's going concern assessment process and also engaged with management early to ensure all key factors were considered in their assessment. - We performed our own assessment of the going concern risks at the planning and execution stages of the audit. - We obtained management's going concern assessment, including the cash forecast for the going concern period to 30 June 2023 (the review period).
+The group has modelled base case and downside scenarios in their cash forecasts in order to incorporate unexpected changes to the forecasted liquidity of the group.

+- We have tested the key assumptions included in the base and downside cash forecasts by reference to supporting information and searched for contrary evidence to challenge the assumptions. - We assessed the impact of Covid-19 on the projections, testing management sensitivities and applying our own. - We determined through inspection and testing of the methodology and calculations that the methods utilised were appropriately sophisticated to be able to make an assessment for the entity. - Given the group's reliance on its ultimate parent undertaking for its treasury function, including safe keeping and return of cash deposits as required, we examined the letters of support from the ultimate parent to determine the adequacy of comfort provided to the Directors of BAM Construct UK Limited and the ability of the ultimate parent to provide the support as required.
+This included reviewing the going concern assessment performed by the parent company auditors, requesting additional information from those auditors and considering various financing sensitivities. - We reviewed the group's and the parent company's going concern disclosures included in the annual report in order to assess that the disclosures were appropriate and in conformity with the reporting standards.